enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 # Release Checklist

 - [ ] Completed Pulumi end-to-end tests successfully (see [README](https://github.com/enclave-networks/fabric/tree/develop/tests/EndToEnd))
-- [ ] Test WinARM64 (build VM in Azure on Windows 11 and test manually)

 ## Windows

+- Architectures
+    - [ ] Runs on Windows X64
+    - [ ] Runs on Windows ARM64 (build VM in Azure on Windows 11 and test manually)
+- [ ] Can be successfully upgraded from an earlier enrolled version
 - [ ] Continues to operate following sleep, hibernate and resume operations on physical devices
-- [ ] Can be successfully upgraded from an earlier enrolled version
-- [ ] Sucessfully runs the unattended installer
+- [ ] Successfully runs the unattended installer
 - [ ] Successful enrolment with general use key
 - [ ] Successful enrolment with ephemeral key
 - [ ] Responds to start, stop and run operations